jvrsantacruz/scripts/backup/README.md

 ## How to use it?

-The script receives one or more origin directories (where the data is), and a destination directory (where it shall be saved) and some options.
-Optionally, a config file with a backup plan can also be provided.

-Minimal basic data to make the script work:

-1. Origin directories
-2. Destination directory
+The script needs to know where to get the data, and where to save it:

+1. Directories/Files to save (*origins*)
+2. Directory to store the data (*destination*)
 3. Action (backup, rotate, test)

 `python backup.py --origin /home/fulano --origin /home/mengano --dest /media/usb-disk backup`

-As it's `rsync` based, it is not necessary for either origins or destination to be local.
-You can mix and chose to *push* your backup from your machine to a safer place, *pull* it from a host and store it locally or both, get it from a remote machine and store it on another.
+As it's `rsync` based, it is not necessary for origins to be local directories.
+You can mix and chose to *pull* the data from other machine to a local safer place.

 You can provide all the options on the command-line, but a more reasonable way to use the script is to write a backup plan.
 A plan is a named backup task.
 It defines origins, destination and options in the friendly YAML format, and this way, only the plan file has to be passed to the program.

 `python backup.py --plan backup-home.yaml backup`

 See more about this in the *Plan* section.

-### Paths

-- Origin paths can be relative to the config file, if its present.
-They will be relative to the script otherwise.
-- Destination will be redirected straight to rsync so it can be anything that rsync understands.
-  Have in account that if rsync prompts asking password for ssh, it will stop the script when running from cron.

 ## Actions